rabianoor608/CodeAlpha_Task1-Image_Gallery/README.md

 # Responsive Image Gallery

-This project is developed as part of a GitHub Internship Task.
+This project is developed as part of a CodeAlpha Internship Task.

 It is a fully responsive and interactive image gallery built using HTML, CSS, and JavaScript.
 The gallery allows users to view images in a structured layout, apply category-based filters, and open images in a lightbox with navigation controls.